 Now joining the Bandit are the GoPro Hero 5 Black and Hero 5 Session, which also offer built-in GPS and image and video stabilisation.
-They'll be available from 2 October, the Black priced at $399 and the Session (that lacks the rear touchscreen) costing $299.
+The Black is priced at $399 and the Session (that lacks the rear touchscreen) is $299.

 Ever found yourself turning your phone upside-down at a junction, trying to figure out just which bloody way you're facing?
 BeeLine's ultra-simple navigational aid could be the answer to your geospatial woes.
 It links to Google Maps on your Android or iOS smartphone, and then points an arrow straight at your destination.

 While it doesn't offer turn-by-turn directions, the designers reckon the compass-like pointer actually makes navigation a lot easier.
 And thanks to its e-ink screen this cheap, small device will last months between charges.

 In our BeeLine review, we found it to be nifty and simple to use.
 In fact, we think it's so easy to use that anyone could pick it up and use it straight out of the box.
 If you're looking for something that can easily fit into your cycling life, whether you're an amateur or more hardcore, take a look at this one.

 Polar may be best known for its sports tracking watches, but with the V650 it admirably makes the leap into fully-featured bike computers.
 Slap it on your bike and it'll record your ride, show your stats and offer training tips.
 Bluetooth connectivity allows it to monitor speed, cadence and heart rate sensors, while a barometric altitude sensor lets you know why you're so out of breath in feet and inches.